How to split a Stereo track into two mono tracks in Logic Pro X

 Sometimes you just want to have more control over the two different channels of a stereo track, other times you really need the content of just one side of it, or perhaps you recorded a stereo channel of a mixer setting up elements hard left and right so that you could then have that little freedom of processing in post.

-Whatever the reason, in Logic Pro X you will need to follow a couple of steps to split your stereo file into two separate L and R tracks.
+Whatever the reason, in Logic Pro X (version 10.7.4 in this article) there are two ways to do so and you will need to follow a couple of steps to split your stereo file into two separate L and R tracks.

 1 - Select the stereo region (or track) you want to convert